How to Mother Yourself

 allowing tears, sadness, or vulnerability without embarrassment

-The nervous system learns that being distressed does not jeopardize connection—even internal connection.
+The nervous system learns that being distressed does not jeopardize connection—even internal connection, where motherly love can be cultivated.

 That learning is transformative.